-Chilbolton Observatory is a 76 hectare site surrounded by arable land in rural Hampshire.
+Chilbolton Observatory is a 76 hectare site surrounded by arable land in rural Hampshire, UK.
 It has a wide range of instruments for making meteorological measurements, performing radio and microwave propagation experiments and for tracking and communicating with satellites.

 Its large area makes it easy to accommodate visiting instruments for research programmes and field campaigns.
 Several high-profile campaigns have been successfully hosted at the site in recent years.